nihongodera/limelight/README.md

 ],
 ```

 Plugins can put results on individual LimelightWord objects, on the LimelightResults object, or both.
-To access the plugin data, simply call the 'plugin()' method on either LimelightWord or LimelightResults and pass the name of the plugin as parameter.
+To access the plugin data, a few choices exist.
+First, call the 'plugin()' method on either LimelightWord or LimelightResults and pass the name of the plugin as parameter.
 ```php
 $limelight = new Limelight();